• Skip to primary navigation

 Extra Rub

 This rub does make more than you will need.
-I often will add just a final sprinkling to ribs just before adding to grill.
+I often will add just a final sprinkling to the ribs just before adding them to the grill.
 I add it only in areas where the rub has slid off or where my tongs grabbed onto the ribs.

 You can save and use this rub on chicken breasts, pork chops or a beef steak.